whoamitty/whoamitty/README.md

 ## Tasks
-I delete all if next step dosn't done in 2025
+I delete all if next step doesn't done in 2025

 - [x] Born
 - [ ] Got a job